sahil161102/gold_price_prediction_julia/README.md

 using Pluto
 Pluto.run()
 ```
-Then Pluto environment will open and select gold_price_pred.jl
+Then Pluto environment will open and select gold_price_pred.jl.
+Run the complete notebook to see the results.

 #  Utils:
 ## r2_score(y_true::AbstractVector{<:Real}, y_pred::AbstractVector{<:Real}) -> Float64